-Areas of StudyThe program provides grounding in the areas of abnormal psychology, cognitive psychology, developmental psychology, neuroscience, and social psychology.
-It provides a thorough foundation in empirical methodology and analysis, and offers opportunities to participate in meaningful research and laboratory experiences.
+The mission of Bard’s Psychology Program is to serve a foundational role in engaging the College and broader community with the science of human behavior.
+The program provides a thorough foundation in empirical methodology and analysis, and offers opportunities to participate in meaningful research and laboratory experiences.

-In brief, abnormal psychology is both an applied discipline and a research-oriented science that pertains to the study of psychopathology (i.e., psychological disorders, atypical development) and personality.
+The program provides grounding in the areas of abnormal psychology, cognitive psychology, developmental psychology, neuroscience, and social psychology.
+In brief, abnormal psychology is both an applied discipline and a research-oriented science that pertains to the study of psychopathology (psychological disorders, atypical development) and personality.
 Cognitive psychology seeks to understand how the human brain governs action, imagination, decision making, and communication.
-Developmental psychology involves the study of change (both growth and decline) over the life span, including changes in cognition, social interaction, and brain development.
+Developmental psychology involves the study of change (growth and decline) over the life span, including changes in cognition, social interaction, and brain development.
 Neuroscience focuses on understanding the structure and function of the central and peripheral nervous systems as it investigates questions of brain and behavioral development, normal brain function, and disease processes.
 Finally, social psychology is the scientific study of people in their social contexts, emphasizing the empirical study of behavior and social thought, preferences, and feelings about oneself, one’s social groups, and others.

+All requirements for the major (including the nonpsychology Science, Mathematics, and Computing course) must be completed for a letter grade (i.e., not P/D/F).
 Although the Psychology Program is housed in the Division of Science, Mathematics, and Computing, students decide at the time of Moderation whether they will pursue their degree in psychology from either the Division of Science, Mathematics, and Computing (SM&C) or the Division of Social Studies (SSt).
-These divisional degrees are distinguished by two features: a) an SSt degree entails at least two courses in one or more related disciplines in the Social Studies Division (see the Psychology Program website for particular courses that fulfill this requirement) and b) the Senior Project for an SM&C degree must have an empirical focus, in which the student collects and analyzes data, or presents a detailed plan for doing so.
+These divisional degrees are distinguished by two features: an SSt degree entails at least two courses in one or more related disciplines in the Social Studies Division (decided individually in consultation with the adviser); and the Senior Project for an SM&C degree must have an empirical focus, in which the student collects and analyzes data, or presents a detailed plan for doing so.
 The SSt Senior Project does not carry this requirement, though it may of course do this.
 An SSt degree may be particularly suited for those intending to pursue law, social work, or education; and an SM&C degree may be particularly suited for students intending to pursue a research degree in psychology, medicine, or the natural sciences.

 Recent Senior Projects in Psychology

 The course descriptions in the college catalogue are listed numerically, from introductory 100-level courses to 300-level Upper College courses and seminars.

-Program Director: Kristin Lane
+Program Director: Sarah Dunphy-Lelii

 Frank M. Scalzo